 You Sell the Data of California Residents

-Going back to the recently-passed CCPA, the law specifically grants Californian users the “right to opt out” of the sale of their personal data.
+The CCPA specifically grants Californian users the “right to opt out” of the sale of their personal data.

-Of this development, the text of the CCPA reads:
+Section 1798.120 (a) of the CCPA reads:

 A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
 This right may be referred to as the right to opt out.